-1. Log in to the MCAS training site.

-Confirm that the correct administration is selected in the top right hand corner of PearsonAccess^{next}.

-2. Click "Setup," and then select "Students" from the dropdown menu.
+- Log in to the MCAS training site.
+Confirm that the correct administration is selected in the top right-hand corner of PearsonAccess^{next}. - 2.
+Click "Setup", and select "Students" from the drop-down menu.

-3. Select "Generate Sample Students" from the "Select Tasks" dropdown menu, and then click "Start."
+3. Select "Generate Sample Students" from the "Select Tasks" drop-down menu, and click "Start."

-- 4. Populate the following fields in the "Generate Sample Students" screen, and then click "Generate." - Organization: Select your school/organization. - Group: Select Create New Group, and enter a group name that is easy to find (e.g., grade, subject, and location).
-This will be used later to add students to a PearsonAccess^{next} Session (see Section VI on pages 19-23).
+4. Populate the following fields in the "Generate Sample Students" screen and then click "Generate."

+- Organization: Select your school/organization. - Group: Select Create New Group and enter a group name that is easy to find (e.g., grade, subject, and location).
+This will be used later to add students to a PearsonAccess^{next} Session (see Section VII on pages 19-22)

 Note: Creating groups is only available in the training site to facilitate adding sample students to test sessions.
-Student groups should not be used for operational testing.
+Student groups cannot be used for operational testing.

-- Student Grade: Select the grade in which the students are reported in SIMS. - Test: Select the appropriate subject area test from the dropdown menu. - Test Format: Select Online. - Number of Students: Enter the number of students, up to a maximum of 99.
-It is recommended that you create at least 10 percent more students than needed, in case additional student testing tickets are needed.

-- Repeat steps 2-4 for each grade/subject for each group of sample students to be created. - Upon request, DESE can place a pre-populated CSV file of sample students in schools' MCAS 2021 Data folder in DropBox Central. - Records are representative of students in each school and include some pre-populated accommodations available the Infrastructure Trial. - After accessing the CSV file from DropBox, schools can assign appropriate session names and then import the file into the PAN Training Site. - Contact the Department's Office of Student Assessment Services at mcas@doe.mass.edu to make this request.
+- Student Grade: Select the grade in which the students are reported in SIMS. - Test: Select the appropriate subject area test from the drop-down menu. - Test Format: Select Online. - Number of Students: Enter the number of students, up to a maximum of 99.
+It is recommended that you create at least 10 percent more students than needed, in case additional student testing tickets are needed. - Note: For students testing with accommodations, please follow the additional steps in Part V: Administering Accommodated Practice Tests. - Note: For schools with more than 99 students participating in the trial, repeat these steps as needed. - Repeat steps 2-4 for each grade/subject for each group of sample students to be created. - For spring MCAS testing, upon request, DESE can place a pre-populated .CSV file of sample students in schools' MCAS 2023 Data folder in DropBox Central. - o Records are representative of students in each school and include some pre-populated accommodations available in the Infrastructure Trial. - After accessing the .CSV file from DropBox, schools can assign appropriate Session names and then import the file into the PAN Training Site. - o Contact the Department's Office of Student Assessment Services at mcas@doe.mass.edu to make this request. - o Note: this option is not available for November Retests or March Retests.

-V. Administering Accommodated Practice Tests
+VI.
+Administering Accommodated Practice Tests